tomanistor/osprey/README.md

 If you'd like to help with the development of this theme, I encourage you to submit a pull request or create an issue if you find a bug.
 All help is appreciated.

 ## License
-This theme is released under the GNU 3.0 license.
+This theme is released under the Apache 2.0 license.
 For more information read the [license](https://github.com/tomanistor/osprey/blob/master/LICENSE).